-This article describes how to test AES-128 encryption for a Wowza Streaming Engine™ media server software video-on-demand stream delivered over Apple HLS to iOS-based devices.
+This article describes how to test AES-128 encryption for a Wowza Streaming Engine™ media server software video-on-demand stream delivered over HLS to HLS compatible devices that support AES-128 encryption.
 You can test AES encryption by playing a chunk (a .ts file) from the encrypted stream in VLC media player.
 If AES encryption is working correctly, the chunk can't be played in VLC.

 - For instructions on configuring AES-128 encryption, see Secure Apple HLS with AES-128 external encryption in Wowza Streaming Engine.

 - This article uses the vod application that ships with Wowza Streaming Engine and the sample video file [install-dir]/content/sample.mp4.
 Be sure to substitute your application name and stream name appropriately.

 - In a web browser, enter the URL of an Apple streaming playlist (.m3u8) file.
 For example: